Why MP Materials Corp. (MP) Stock Could See Much Higher Prices Ahead

 Sponsored

-The stock witnessed a 10.74% gain in the last 1 month and extending the period to 3 months gives it a -27.93%, and is 8.43% up over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 4.41% over the week and 4.42% over the month.
+The stock witnessed a 6.76% gain in the last 1 month and extending the period to 3 months gives it a -22.09%, and is -0.61% down over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 3.94% over the week and 4.23% over the month.

 MP Materials Corp.
 (MP) Analyst Forecasts